 interviews with Daniel Vasconcelos Melim, Rui Alberto Camacho, Carlos Jorge Pereira Rodrigues, Roberto Moritz, Fernanda Martins, Alexandra Barbosa, Roberto Moniz, José Camacho, Cristina Vieira, Duarte Nuno, Tiago Castro Lopes, Paulo Gouveia, Lídia Araújo, Helena Barbosa Camacho, Marta Faria Capelo, Rosa Madeira, Miliza Mendes, Diogo Casto, Mariana Camacho, Tozé Cardoso, Filipe Ferraz,Emmanuel Mejía, Mariana Pipocas, Rodrigo Barbosa Camacho, João Viveiros, Natacha Gonçalves, Lidiane Duailibi, Norberto Cruz, Virgilio Caldeira.

 Throughout the days, these answers were recorded and recombined in various forms, producing new dynamics as more arrived.
-They were reproduced through various speakers hanging from the ceiling of the space in relation to floor map with coordinates of Funchal produced to scale.
+They were reproduced through various speakers hanging from the ceiling of the space in relation to floor map with coordinates of each city produced to scale.
 Little by little, the audience became able to witness the development of a space that received the expression of a community of a time and place, whose identity is marked by the artistic practices as well as the sociocultural experiences they hold alive.

 The work focused on the recovery of information through various types of memory one can activate.
-This includes particularly episodic memory, dedicated to autobiographic events linked to a time and space associated with emotions and other contextual criteria such as who, when, where and why.
+This includes particularly episodic memory, dedicated to autobiographic events linked to a time and space associated with emotions and other contextual criteria suchgas who, when, where and why.
 Also procedural memory, which does not base itself on the conscious return of memory, but on an implicit learning, activated, for example, in the act of doing something such as playing a musical instrument.